emlez/emlez/README.md

 ◆ I'm a **Software Engineer** specializing in Front-End development with Next.js, TypeScript and React.js.
 With extensive experience working on e-commerce projects.

-◆ **2024 Goals**: Build in public, [share what I write](https://dub.sh/emlez), touch some grass.
+◆ **2025 Goals**: Build with some friends, [share what I write](https://dub.sh/emlez), touch some grass and make great memories.

 <h2 align=center>Projects</h2>

-🛍️ Worked for 2+ years at [TryNow](https://www.trynow.com/) as a **Software Engineer**, bringing Try Before You Buy software for Shopify ecommerces by building their [TryNow Shopify app](https://apps.shopify.com/trynow).
+🛍️ Worked for 2+ years at [TryNow](https://www.trynow.com/) as a **Software Engineer**, bringing Try Before You Buy software for Shopify eCommerces by building their [TryNow Shopify app](https://apps.shopify.com/trynow).

+🎨 Learning more on how to craft animations that feel right.

+🧰 Building an eCommerce app with some good friends!

 🐍 Polishing my Back-End knowledge at [Boot.dev](https://www.boot.dev/u/emlez), to become a better Full-Stack developer.

-🧰 Building [React projects](https://github.com/emlez/react-projects) in my free time.

-👾 Mastering the fundamentals of Computer Science with [The Daily Byte](https://github.com/emlez/daily-byte)

 <div align="center">
 <h2 align="center">Tech Stack</h2>